 1. Use project management software

 Our first tip for how to organize a business is to implement project management software.
-Whether you’re a solopreneur or have a team of people working for you, using a project management tool can help you keep track of what needs to be done and your progress with tasks.
+Whether you have three locations or more, using a project management tool can help you keep track of what needs to be done and your progress with tasks.
 You can use a simple spreadsheet or software like Asana.

 2. Create systems and processes